 "Just by finding and focusing on gifts, people change in positive, noticeable ways," Honos-Webb says.
 "You build on strengths and motivation; you give them the confidence to try harder.
 And the more they try, the more they can change their brains."

-Abramowitz and Honos-Webb agree that ADHD too often is carelessly diagnosed, often by a child's primary care provider under pressure from frustrated teachers and distraught parents.
-Since there's no definitive test for ADHD, proper evaluation takes time, expertise, and judgment to rule out other factors that might affect a child's behavior, such as a disruptive family situation or an unmet medical need.
+Abramowitz and Honos-Webb agree that ADHD is often carelessly diagnosed by primary care doctors under pressure from frustrated teachers and distraught parents.
+Since there's no single test for ADHD, getting the right evaluation takes time, expertise, and judgment.
+Other things that might affect a child's behavior, such as a disruptive family situation or an unmet medical need, need to be ruled out.